Hochschild cohomology of generalised Grassmannians: Preliminaries

 with~$(\sqrt{\td_X})_i$, which for~$i=0$ is the identity.
 In this case the vector space isomorphism is in fact a Gerstenhaber algebra isomorphism, and this paper provides new instances where this is the case. \end{remark}

-For a partial flag variety the Lie algebra structures on~$\HHHH^1(G/P)$ and~$\HH^0(G/P,\tangent_{G/P})\cong\mathfrak{g}$ agree, and we can conveniently describe the Hochschild cohomology of~$G/P$ as a representation of~$\mathfrak{g}$.
-We can summarise this discussion in the following lemma. \begin{lemma} Let~$G/P$ be a partial flag variety.
+We obtain the following \begin{lemma} Let~$G/P$ be a partial flag variety.
 Then each~$\HHHH^i(X)$ has the structure of a~$\mathfrak{g}$\dash representation. \end{lemma} In the setting of \cref{remark:exceptional-isomorphisms-exotic} we opt to use the largest possible Lie algebra, to get the most economical description.

-\begin{remark} What we describe in this paper is only a small aspect of the Gerstenhaber structure on~$\HHHH^\bullet(G/P)$.
-Other interesting questions are e.g. \begin{enumerate} \item whether~$\HHHH^\bullet(G/P)$ is generated as an algebra by~$\HHHH^1(G/P)$ (the answer is yes for~$\mathbb{P}^n$), \item what the other Gerstenhaber brackets are, in particular those involving~$\HHHH^2(G/P)$, to get a classification of the Poisson structures on~$G/P$. \end{enumerate} \end{remark}
+\begin{remark} What we describe in this paper is only a portion of the full Gerstenhaber structure on~$\HHHH^\bullet(G/P)$, namely the part involving the Gerstenhaber bracket of classes in degrees~1 and~$i$.
+Other interesting questions, aside from the (non-)vanishing of the components, are e.g. \begin{enumerate} \item whether~$\HHHH^\bullet(G/P)$ is generated as an algebra by~$\HHHH^1(G/P)$ (the answer can be checked to be yes for~$\mathbb{P}^n$); \item what the other Gerstenhaber brackets are, in particular those involving~$\HHHH^2(G/P)$, to get a classification of the Poisson structures on~$G/P$. \end{enumerate} As already mentioned in the introduction, the classification of Poisson structures is seemingly a very hard problem, and the answer (in case it is non-trivial) is only known for the generalised Grassmannians~$\mathbb{P}^3$ and~$Q^3$ \cite{MR3366864,MR3066408}.
+Observe that on~$G/P$ there is always the (non-zero) standard Poisson structure, see e.g.~\cite{MR2529913}. \end{remark}